PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI3.md

 ***

 ## 4) Preparation for DataLab 2

+- [ ] Upload your completed webscraping notebook, and one of the images to Github.

 - [ ] Upload your completed Responsible AI: Individual fairness metrics notebook to Github.